How To Travel Amsterdam to Vienna (and back)

 Austrian Airlines (Star Alliance) has up to 4 daily non-stop flights between Amsterdam and Vienna using Airbus A320 aircraft.
 Return sale fares start from around €100 not including checked luggage - although availability can be limited and most fares (when we last checked) were over €200 return.

 An alternatives is Transavia which flies 4x weekly from Rotterdam-The Hague (RTM) airport to Vienna with Boeing 737s.
 Base prices start from around €70 return, excluding optional extras.
-Other airlines serving Amsterdam and Vienna are Lufthansa (via either Frankfurt or Munich), Air France (via Paris) and Swiss (via Zurich).

 2. Amsterdam-Vienna by Train

 It is possible to travel between Amsterdam and Vienna by rail although this journey will take around 11-12 hours with train changes in Germany.
 The journey can be done either during the day or overnight and there are different possibilities depending on which German city you connect in.

-Amsterdam to Vienna: Take an early morning 0637 ICE International train from Amsterdam Central to Düsseldorf, which arrives at 0846.
+Amsterdam to Vienna: Take the morning 0802 ICE International train from Amsterdam Central to Frankfurt Flughafen (Airport), which arrives at 1149.
 Then connect onto the 1202 ICE service to Vienna which arrives at 1845.
 Do note the somewhat tight transfer time at Frankfurt airport in this case.